mrcoulter45/technology-examples/Blender/README.md

 ![](./images/2.JPG)
 - align selected vertices on axis: `select all vertices > s > xyz > 0` - usually needed after a bevel
 - shade smooth force ignore edges: `shade smooth > object data properties (green triangle) > normals > auto smooth` - will not try to smooth edges that include an angle that exceeds the magnitude of the 'Angle' setting
+- crease: `shift + e`
+- join 2 vertices with edges and vertices: `select 2 vertices with vertex gap between them > j`

+### Reference Image
+- load reference image: `shift + a > image > reference`

 ### Technique
+#### Mirror Modifier
+- if using a subdivision surface modifier make sure mirror modifier is above the subdivision surface modifier
+- make a loop cut down the center of the object in which you want to mirror
+- delete 1/2 of mesh
+- turn on Clipping in the mirror settings so that 2 halves are joined

 #### Subdivision Surface Modifier
 - always use the subdivision surface modifier over beveling for curved edges
   - the the subdivision surface modifier will average the shape/look of the mesh between all vertices of the mesh